-Oden is a Japanese one-pot dish in which ingredients are slowly simmered in soy sauce based soup.
-It's a typical Japanese winter dish.
-Try making oden at home, using your favorite ingredients.
+Oden is a Japanese hot pot dish in which ingredients are slowly simmered in a soy sauce based soup.
+It's typically considered a winter dish in Japan.
+You can try making oden at home using some of your favorite ingredients.

 - 1/3 daikon radish, peeled and cut into 3/4 inch thick rounds

 - 2 medium potatoes, peeled and cut into halves